tweag/python-monorepo-example/.github/PULL_REQUEST_TEMPLATE/blog_post.md

   - [ ] Check [`codespell`](https://github.com/codespell-project/codespell) suggestions
         (`$ codespell --write-changes --interactive=3 post.md`)
 - Render
-  - [ ] Made sure all the links work
+  - [ ] Made sure all the links work (`yarn run link-check post.md`).
+        Tip: if you have a link to code (for example, on Github), pin it to a specific commit, so that it's more likely to stay valid.
   - [ ] Checked that footnotes are properly rendered

 ### Phase 1: Technical Review